 Aid for Trade

 Aid for Trade is development assistance to make it easier for a country to trade internationally.
-It generally includes improving infrastructure or regulatory environments, and removing barriers to trade such as anti-competitive practices.
+It generally includes improving infrastructure or regulatory environments, or removing barriers to trade such as anti-competitive practices.

-A lot of our development work directly contributes to Aid for Trade and under PACER Plus.
-New Zealand has committed at least 20% of our total ODA in Aid for Trade in the Pacific for five years (once PACER Plus comes into force).
+Much of our development work directly contributes to Aid for Trade.
+Under PACER Plus, New Zealand committed to aiming to spend at least 20% of our total Official Development Assistance on Aid for Trade in the Pacific, for five years from PACER Plus’s entry into force in December 2020.

 Supporting private sector in the Pacific